Metta Fock: Life

 Metta Fock was the daughter of quartermaster noble Axel Erik Ridderbjelke and Helena Margareta Gripenmark.
 In 1783, she married the noble sergeant Henrik Johan Fock (1757-1802).
 The marriage was arranged.
 The couple had several children, four of whom, two daughters and two sons, were alive by 1800.

 The couple lived on the estate Lilla Gisslaved in Trevattna parish in Västergötland.
 It was a small farm with only one tenant, and their economic standard was very low for members of the nobility.
 The mental capacity of Henrik Johan Fock was restricted.
 He was described as "very foolish, though not insane", which was reportedly why he never advanced from the rank of sergeant: he was not able to manage the affairs of the farm, and Metta Fock therefore had her husband placed under the guardianship of her brother and took over the management herself.

 Metta Fock was rumored in the parish to have a lover, the married sergeant and game keeper Johan Fägercrantz, who often visited Lilla Gisslaved and to whom she often sent letters.
-The messengers she sent to deliver the letters were always illiterate, but later claimed to have showed them to a major, who read them and later testified that they included love poems.
+The messengers she sent to deliver the letters were always illiterate, but later claimed to have shown them to a major, who read them and later testified that they included love poems.
 Gossip also claimed that Johan Fägercrantz had abused Johan Fock physically during one of his visits.